 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-We have heard these concerns, and are addressing them.
-Its not just talk.
-We are working on different ideas as they pertain to the usage of any recognized language, be it at the health centres, or the boarding homes, or when patients have to travel outside of their communities to receive medical care. (interpretation ends)
+I believe I heard the question.
+We have heard these concerns and we are addressing them.
+They are not just words.
+We are working on different ideas as they pertain to the usage of any official language, be it at the health centres or the boarding homes, or when patients have to travel outside of their communities to receive medical care.

-Mr. Speaker, a lot of progress has been made.
+(interpretation ends) Mr. Speaker, there is a lot of progress that has been made.
 There is a lot more for us to do in terms of strengthening Inuktut language service provision in terms of health care.

-In terms of working with the Language Commissioner's office, there have been issues to my knowledge that have been resolved, and improvements that have been made.
-We have had that acknowledgement from the Language Commissioner's office, so we might be on a bit of a different page here.
-In terms of the specific action items, I will list off a few things: we have increased clerk interpreter positions, we have increased virtual care.
+In terms of working with the Language Commissioner's office, there have been issues, to my knowledge, that have been resolved and improvements that have been made.
+We've had that acknowledgement from the Language Commissioner's office.

+We might be on a bit of a different page here in terms of the specific action items and I will list off a few things.
+We have increased clerk interpreter positions.
+We have increased virtual care.
 What does virtual care have to do with language?
 It allows patients to access care using their home dialect, which is something we have heard directly from patients that is important.
-We have brought on 24/7 phone-based interpreter service, and that is right across Nunavut.
+We have brought on 24/7 phone-based interpreter service and that is right across Nunavut.
 That is new.

-You know, the list goes on.
-Through this year's budget Mr. Speaker, we have established a permanent Inuktut support specialist position within our communication shop that is specifically looking at our communications territory-wide, and how we can strengthen those in Inuktut.
+The list goes on.

+Through this year's budget, we have established a permanent Inuktut support specialist position within our communication shop and that is specifically looking at our communications territory-wide and how we can strengthen those in Inuktut.

-The work continues, Mr. Speaker, on our active offer initiative, and that is a wide-ranging initiative right across the territory to strengthen that active offer for all Nunavummiut who come into our facilities. (interpretation) Thank you, Mr. Speaker.
+The work continues on our active offer initiative and that is a wide-ranging initiative right across the territory to strengthen that active offer for all Nunavummiut who come into our facilities. (interpretation) Thank you, Mr. Speaker.